thejdev/obsgynae.com.au-old/pages/04.About-us/02.what-is-foam/item.md

 >FOAM should not be seen as a teaching philosophy or strategy, but rather as a globally accessible crowd-sourced educational adjunct providing inline (contextual) and offline (asynchronous) content to augment traditional educational principles.

 ## What does that mean to us?
 It means every page on this site is editable by you.
+It means we welcome contributions & contributions on suggestions on how this site may be a better resource for those with an interest in this area.

 ## Why?